hash-bang/Pherl/README.md

 Regular expressions - re
 ========================
-The Re() function provides all Regular Expression functionality in a Perl like way.
+The Re() function provides Regular Expression functionality in a Perl like way.

 Simple matching
 ---------------
-Determine if the string 'needle' exists in the variable $haystack:
+Determine if the string 'needle' exists in $haystack:

 	if (re('/needle/', $haystack)) {
 		// Do something